Getting Started

 On launch, the welcome screen greets you:

 Recent Vaults lists everything you have opened before.
 Remove from list removes an entry from Plainva only — the files stay on disk.
 Enable Automatically open the last vault on start to skip the welcome screen in the future.
+When removing, Plainva asks whether to additionally forget all of the vault’s app data (search index, settings, window layout, credentials for sync, calendar and mailboxes; automatic ZIP backups only via the extra checkbox) — your vault folder always stays untouched.

 The interface